bcbnz/django-email-auth/docs/index.rst

 django-email-auth
 =================

-An authentication backend for `Django`_ projects which allows users to log in with email addresses rather than usernames.
-It also provides the ability to modify the behaviour of the Django admin to better integrate with the email backend.
+When asked to log a user in, `Django`_ uses one or more authentication backend classes to perform the authentication.
+The default backend requires a username and password.
+This project provides an email authentication backend, thus allowing users to log in with their email address and password.

 .. _`Django`: http://www.djangoproject.com